-Knot of Stone is a tale of murder and intrigue in which a restless Dutch historian and a jaded Afrikaans academic find themselves drawn together after the chance discovery of a five-century-old skeleton at the foot of Table Mountain, Cape Town.
-Was the victim a sailor, soldier, explorer or cattle trader?
-Was it an ambush, a mutiny or an assassination?
-Watch our video-introduction below:
+Knot of Stone is a work of historical detection in which two unlikely travel companions—a restless Dutch historian and a jaded Afrikaans archaeologist—find themselves drawn together following the chance discovery of a five-century-old skeleton at the foot of Table Mountain.

 What’s the book all about?

-Knot of Stone is a tale of historical detection in which two unlikely travel companions, Sonja Haas and Jason Tomas, find themselves drawn together after uncovering a mass-grave at the southern tip of Africa.
-Their search for fresh evidence leads the reader ever further north to ancestral burial sites, remote mountain sanctuaries, sacred springs, medieval monasteries and rare museum artefacts.
+Knot of Stone is a tale of murder and intrique in which historian Sonja Haas and archaeologist Jason Tomas search for fresh evidence that leads ever further north to ancestral burial sites, remote mountain sanctuaries, sacred springs, medieval monasteries and rare museum artefacts.
 Via several roadside encounters, including the startling revelations of a sangoma (a healer empowered by the ancestors), the two travellers reconstruct the past and their own identities, with divergent consequences.
 As the book’s main focaliser, Sonja’s inner conflict reflects her passage from doubt (tormentoso) to hope (esperança), echoing the transition from a Cape of Storms to the Cape of Good Hope.
 Like Sonja’s search for herself, this story is ultimately a tale of self-discovery.
 To follow her journey in South Africa, click Unravel the clues.

 Why this title for the book?